"Anny von Hamburg" alongside GH Fyren

 As we got closer to the port of Lappvik (Lappohja) it was time to head back whilst guests were still under deck enjoying themselves (and refreshments), we turned upwind and started getting the sails down which also had it's own tricks.
 Some lines got a bit crossed but eventually it was all untangled and we got the sails down as guests started coming up on deck to look at what we're doing.

 Engine was started and we motored upwind towards Ekenäs.
-Some of the guests wanted to get a go at steering Anny under engine going back to home, all of them were from Ekenäs so I guess they knew the waters here like their own pockets.
+Some of the guests wanted to get a go at steering Anny under engine going back to home, all of them were from Ekenäs so I guess they knew the waters here like the back of their hands.
 One elderly gentleman started pointing out to me good places for catching herring.

 Anny back alongside as the evening sun comes out